TeamFAPS/PSVita-RE-tools/README.md

 ### How to use the dump:
 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

-bootimage_extract usage
+kernel_bootimage_extract usage
 ---
-Obtain os0:/bootimage.skprx.elf using FAGDec in ELF mode or some other means.
+Obtain os0:/bootimage.elf using sceutils or FAGDec in ELF mode or by other means.

 Run:

-	./bootimage_extract bootimage.skprx.elf outdir
+	./kernel_bootimage_extract bootimage.elf outdir

+Then you can look in the new folder named "outdir" that now embeds many .elf files.

 --------------------------------------------------------------------------------